Bikatr7/Kudasai/README.md

 If you do not wish to use a replacement json file, you can use the blank replacement json file provided in the replacements folder.
 This also serves as a template for making your own replacement json files.

-Upon Kudasai being run, it will create a folder called "KudasaiOutput" which will contain 5 files.
-It is located in the same directory as Kudasai.py.
+Upon Kudasai being run, it will create a folder called "output" which will contain 5 files.
+It is located in the same directory as kudasai.py.

 These files are:

-    "debug log.txt" : A log of most actions taken by Kudasai, useful for debugging.
+    "debug_log.txt" : A log of crucial information that occurred during Kudasai's run, useful for debugging or reporting issues as well as seeing what was done.

-    "error log.txt" : A log of errors that occurred during Kudasai's run, useful for debugging or reporting issues.
+    "error_log.txt" : A log of errors that occurred during Kudasai's run if any, useful for debugging or reporting issues.

-    "jeCheck.txt" : A log of the Japanese and English sentences that were paired together, useful for checking the accuracy of the translation and further editing of a machine translation.
+    "je_check_text.txt" : A log of the Japanese and English sentences that were paired together, useful for checking the accuracy of the translation and further editing of a machine translation.

-    "Kairyou Results.txt" : A log of the results of Kairyou's run, shows what was replaced and how many times it was replaced.
+    "preprocessed_text.txt" : The preprocessed text, the text output by Kairyou (preprocessor).

-    "preprocessedText.txt" : The preprocessed text, the preprocessed text output by Kairyou.
+    "preprocessing_results.txt" : A log of the results of the preprocessing, shows what was replaced and how many times.

-    "translatedText.txt" : The translated text, the translated text output by Kaiseki or Kijiku.
+    "translated_text.txt" : The translated text, the text output by Kaiseki or Kijiku.

-After preprocessing is completed, you will be prompted to run the translation modules.
+After preprocessing is completed, you will be prompted to run a translation module.
+If you choose to do so, you will be prompted to choose between Kaiseki and Kijiku.
+See the sections below for more information on each translation module.

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 **Kaiseki**<a name="kaiseki"></a>

-Kaiseki is a deepl translation module, it is used to translate Japanese to English.
+Kaiseki is the deepL translation module, it is used to translate Japanese to English.
 It is flawed and not very accurate compared to Kijiku although plans are in place to develop a better version *eventually*.
+See kansei.py for more information on this.

 Please note an api key is required for Kaiseki to work, you can get one here: https://www.deepl.com/pro#developer.